PostHog/posthog.com/contents/handbook/growth/sales/yc-onboarding.md

 The YC Onboarding form will automatically populate the [YC Plan Applications](https://tables.zapier.com/app/tables/t/01H2896A4Y47C650WK0ZKX9FPE) Zapier table, looking up Stripe and HubSpot data for the company if we have it.
 If people email us directly you'll need to update the table yourself.

+There's more information on the implementation in the [automations](/handbook/growth/sales/automations) section of the handbook.

 When submitting the form users have four options to describe their situation:
-1. "I need a demo" - they will receive an email from Cameron inviting them to sign up and book a demo.
+1. "I need a demo"
-2. "I just want the YC deal" - they won't receive an email and we just need to Activate them (see below)
+2. "I just want the YC deal"
-3. "I have a few questions" - they will receive an email from Cameron inviting them to sign up and then email the questions they have.
+3. "I have a few questions"
-4. "I need help with implementation" - they will receive an email from Cameron inviting them to sign up and book a meeting.
+4. "I need help with implementation"

+The Zapier automations ensure an automated email reply from Simon asking them to subscribe to a paid plan and Mark as Using on Bookface, as well as a demo or call booking link.

 ### Before the call